skjohansen/spinroulette/README.md

 The solution consists of two projects SpinLogic and SpinRoulette.
 SpinRoulette is the web project which implements the API structure and basic API behaviour.
 SpinLogic is the gamelogic, this is consumed by SpinRoulette and have no depencies to the API.

 Testability have during development been a important focus.
-And currently a few unittest of the API controller are implemented using the xUnit-framework, mainly for prove of concept.
+And currently a few unittest of the API controller are implemented using the xUnit-framework, mainly for proof of concept.

 ## Frontend